WWE News: John Cena Tweets Odd Hints On His Future In Pro Wrestling

 — John Cena (@JohnCena) April 8, 2020

 For years, fans have been wondering about Cena’s WWE status as he’s doing more movies while wrestling a lot less.
-Even in 2018, he wrestled less than 20 matches, and it’s just led to many figuring that he was getting closer to the age of retirement.
+Even in 2018, he wrestled less than 20 matches, and it’s just led to many figuring that he was getting closer to retirement.

 He knows how to play the fans, and that’s why he wants to leave them guessing.
 Cena doesn’t want anyone to announce when he’s going to call it a career unless it is him.